Thoughts on Emails

 Pinball Love in Poland

-Jack Guarnieri recently traveled to Poland where he attended the Mihiderka Pinball and Food Festival in the southern town of Bytom.
-While there is way too much to cover in the space we have here, among his stops was a hotel in Chorzów that also has a pinball-themed youth hostel called Pinball Rooms.
+Jack Guarnieri recently traveled to Poland where he attended the Printimus Pinball Cup 2017 in the southern town of Bytom.
+While there is way too much to cover in the space we have here, among his stops was a hotel in Katowice that also has a pinball-themed youth hostel called Pinball Rooms.
 Jack phoned while traveling with friends between Kraków and Warsaw and animatedly talked about meeting the hotel’s owner, Eugeniusz Wiecha.

 “As we walked through the place, which was incredible, I see a framed photo of myself on the wall with text talking about my contributions to the pinball industry.
 It was a surreal experience and was certainly unexpected…and very humbling.”